 A step-by-step guide for software development outsourcing

-Here are the crucial steps that will help you find the right outsourcing partner for your development project.
+Here are the crucial steps that will help you find the right software outsourcing partner for your development project.

 We also believe that the best position to outsource software development is when the hiring company has a CTO or VP of Engineering who will run daily standups and monitor commits and pull requests.
 That kind of person will notice even subtle changes in performance and code quality, making it significantly more challenging for the agency to sell him an underperforming engineer.